 Open Educational Resources for Teaching and Learning Second Languages which can be reused, modified, and shared and that provide unconstrained materials for the benefit and the enjoyment of others.

 Books for Languages is an Open Second Languages Publishing Company.

-We publish Open Educational Resources for learning different second languages (Digital Books with: audios, videos, exercises, activities…).
-Centered on the official languages of the EU we also offer other mainstream languages spoken in the world.
+We publish Open Educational Resources for learning different second languages (Digital Books with audios, videos, exercises, activities…).
+Centred on the official languages of the EU we also offer other mainstream languages spoken in the world.

 We adapt the courses according to the language of the students by providing a version of the content in their native language for lower levels (A1-A2).
 It allows offering e-learning and b-learning classes and savings of up to 60% compared to traditional teaching.

 The system is made for teachers and allows them to adapt the content to their specific and unique needs or to create it from scratch and complement it with our audios or images as if they were the original authors by providing a repository of material permissive licenses.
 We offer the course split into 4 components/books (Vocabulary, Grammar, Orthography and Cultural) for better personalisation/utilisation by teachers.